• Skip to primary navigation

 What is Limoncello Made From (what kind of alcohol is in limoncello)?

-Limoncello is made from lemon peels, sugar, water, and flavorless, odorless 90-95% (ABV 56 to 64 proof) pure rectified alcohol (so as not to impart any flavor the way a vodka might (and also so it doesn't freeze when you chill it in the freezer).
+Limoncello is made from lemon peels, sugar, water, and flavorless, odorless 90-95% (ABV 56 to 64 proof) pure rectified alcohol (aka pure grain alcohol).
+The reason this is used vs another type of alcohol is that it doesn't impart any flavor the way a vodka might (and also so it doesn't freeze when you chill it in the freezer).

 What Kind of Lemons is Limoncello Made From?